 Social prescribing is all about empowering people to take responsibility for their own health and wellbeing and improve their quality of life, while respecting the choices they make.

 Some people need more support than others to achieve these aims.
-Lincolnshire Community and Voluntary Service offers three levels of support, depending on need – bronze, silver or gold
+Lincolnshire Community and Voluntary Service offers three levels of support, depending on need – One, Two or Three.

 I know what I need help with